In This Article

 Curly-haired cats are a genuinely unique and exciting breed.
-The quality and texture of their fur sets them apart from all others.
-But, how does it come about?
-How many curly-haired cat breeds are there?
-How much do they cost?
+Unlike cats with straight hair and wavy hair, a cat with curls is unique.
+The quality and texture of their fur set them apart from all others.

 If you're thinking of getting a curly cat and are asking yourself these questions, here's what you need to know.